jrsnleons/simple-login-website/README.md

-# Front-end of a simple login wesbite
+# Front-end of a simple login website
 - a very simple authentication website with login, register, and homepage